vrtnis/void-builder/README.md

 Big thanks to the CodeStory team for inspiring this.

-The purpose of this repo is to run [the Github Actions](https://github.com/voideditor/void-builder/actions) in this repo.
+The purpose of this repo is to run [Github Actions](https://github.com/voideditor/void-builder/actions).

 These actions build all the Void assets (.dmg, .zip, etc), and then they store them on a release in the [`voideditor/binaries`](https://github.com/voideditor/binaries/releases) repo, and then they set the latest version in the [`voideditor/versions`](https://github.com/voideditor/versions) repo so the versions can be tracked for updating in the Desktop app.